w3c/wot-discovery/proposals/geolocation.md

 When location is dynamic, i.e. for a vehicle, then it may be better to use a property on the actual device to retrieve this information.
-In this case the link is updated to point at the property of the device that can be used to retreive location and orientation.
+In this case the link is updated to point at the property of the device that can be used to retrieve location and orientation.
 Note that such a property could be internal to a Thing, or could be a service referenced by other Things as in the next section.
+In this case there may also be low-accuracy information (updated at a lower rate) embedded in the TD itself.
+Two links can be used to refer to both sources of location information.
 ```json
 {
   "@context": ["https://www.w3.org/2019/wot/td/v1",